TRICARE Expansion & Health Care Coverage For Service Dependents

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Do you or your family work for the United States Armed Forces?
-If so, you may be eligible for health care coverage through TRICARE—one of the primary providers of health benefits managed by the Defense Health Agency for military personnel and retirees.
-Many have found that the past few years have seen some important changes in what TRICARE covers, including an expansion of TRICARE options for remote medicine and therapy.
-This article can help you understand what those TRICARE changes might mean for you or a family member.
+You may be eligible for TRICARE if you or your family works for the United States Armed Forces.
+Health care coverage through TRICARE includes benefits managed by the Defense Health Agency for military personnel and retirees.
+TRICARE's coverage has changed in recent years, including an expansion of the TRICARE network and options for remote medicine and therapy.
+One of the goals of the expansion was to help deliver mental health services to more TRICARE beneficiaries, including dependents.
+This article can help you understand what TRICARE changes might mean for you or a family member.

-Perhaps the most significant recent change, from a mental health perspective, is the decision to make online or phone-based mental health treatment a permanent option for people with TRICARE.
+Perhaps the most significant recent change within TRICARE is the decision to make online or phone-based mental health treatment a permanent option for people with TRICARE.
 This might make it easier to make an appointment or maintain consistent health care even when you’re required to change locations for your job.

 What are possible mental health challenges for military families?